longcw/faster_rcnn_pytorch/README.md

 3. Run demo `python demo.py`

 ### Training on Pascal VOC 2007
-**NOTE: The training method in this project is still experimental.**

 Follow [this project (TFFRCNN)](https://github.com/CharlesShang/TFFRCNN) to download and prepare the training, validation, test data